 Group members have access to two HP/Agilent gas chromatographs.
 Controllable through Agilent's ChemStation™ interface, the instruments can be equipped with a wide variety of capillary columns to separate compounds both achiral and chiral in nature.
 The group is also equipped with a new Agilent 7890A GC with a 16 sample tray for automated injections.

 We recently installed the latest Agilent 7890 GC equipped with a 5975 MS detector.
 This system allows analyses of compounds up to 1050 AMU thanks to a gold/quartz quadrupole and has enhanced abilities to analyze samples from complex matrices.
 Included is an 8 vial auto-injector for unattended use of this instrument.
 Also, an EZ-swap fixture allows rapid changeover from different GC/MS columns with almost no downtime.
 All is controlled by the latest version of the MSD Productivity Chemstation© software.

-We have two gloveboxes for one made by Vacuum Atmospheres and one made by Vigor.
-Both are equipped with an anti-static device to ensure easy weighing of water sensitize powdered reagents (e.g., LAH).
-As well they can be entered by either a small or large anti-chamber.
+We have one glovebox made by Vigor, equipped with an anti-static device to ensure easy weighing of water sensitize powdered reagents (e.g., LAH).
+It can be entered by either a small or large anti-chamber.